Leeway-95/Aligning-TSD-with-LLM/README.md

 <div align="center">
     <img src="./taxonomy-motivation.png" width="900" />
 </div>
 <center>Figure 1.
-Comparison of Time-Series Pre-trained Foundational Model (TSPFM), Time-Series Large Model (TSLM), and Time-Series Large Language Model (TSLLM).
+Comparison of Time-Series Pre-trained Foundational Model, Time-Series Large Model, and Time-Series Large Language Model (TSLLM).
 The gray boxes represent external inputs and TSLLM has general knowledge.
 We focuses on the TSLLM paradigm.</center>
 <br><br>

 As shown in Figure **1**, existing studies can be categorized according to three paradigms: <br>
-(1) TSPFM represents a domain engineer who discovers and solves predictive tasks on time-series problems for predictive tasks;<br>
+(1) Time-Series Pre-trained Foundational Model represents a domain engineer who discovers and solves predictive tasks on time-series problems for predictive tasks;<br>
-(2) TSLM represents a domain expert with prior domain knowledge targeting predictive tasks;<br> (3) TSLLM represents a cognitive agent with prior general knowledge targeting cognitive tasks, such as action planning, impact analysis, general queries and answers (Q\&A), and time series editing, as shown in Figure **2**.
+(2) Time-Series Large Model represents a domain expert with prior domain knowledge targeting predictive tasks;<br> (3) TSLLM represents a cognitive agent with prior general knowledge targeting cognitive tasks, such as action planning, impact analysis, general queries and answers (Q\&A), and time series editing, as shown in Figure **2**.

 <div align="center">